 Students who are taking courses for personal or professional enhancement rather than seeking a degree must hold a baccalaureate degree and meet minimum conditional admission criteria, including a cumulative undergraduate GPA of 2.3, or a GPA of 2.5 in the last sixty hours attempted.

-The MAT test can be taken on the Alva campus and Woodward campus by contacting Joanne Prewett, Academic Success Center Director, at 580.327.8149, and on the Enid campus by contact Candace Reim, Coordinator of Student Services, at 580.213.3147.
+The MAT test can be taken on the Alva campus and Woodward campus by contacting Matt Barnes, Academic Success Center Director, at 580.327.8149, and on the Enid campus by contact Candace Reim, Coordinator of Student Services, at 580.213.3147.

 *Regardless of the standard used for admission to graduate study, ALL graduate students must take EITHER the MAT test or the GRE test and have an official score in their student file.
 The score serves as an entry-level assessment for the master's degree program, as required for Northwestern's continued accreditation.